 We will work with you to determine if you need accommodations (like these examples)

 to help you have equal access while at Gateway.
 Deciding on accommodations is an interactive process.
 It involves a conversation

-between you and Disability Services.
+between you and Accessibility Services.
 We determine accommodations on a case-by-case

 basis.
 We build your accommodations on the functional limitations from your documentation

 and in our discussion.
 The discussion lets you tell us how your disability affects

 Accommodations are not retroactive.
 Any grades or actions you take in class before the professor is notified of the need for accommodation usually cannot be changed.
 This is another reason to meet with Accessibility Services before the semester begins.